Where sex matters | Sport

 What is the problem?

-In recent years the female category has been opened up to male athletes who identify as women, on the basis of weak evidence and guidance to prioritise inclusion based on gender identity ahead of fairness and inclusion for female athletes.
+In recent years the female category has been opened up to male athletes who identify as women, on the basis of weak evidence and guidance to prioritise “inclusion” ahead of fairness.
+How we got here is explained in this article by Fiona McAnena.

 Updates